Gary Lineker stays top of BBC star salaries list

 The BBC is facing cutbacks after the government announced in January that it would freeze the licence fee for two years.

 Mr Davie told BBC Radio 4's Today programme earlier this year that the settlement would "affect our frontline output".
+Asked what might be cut, he said "everything's on the agenda".